robinicole/robinicole.github.io/content/posts/creating-a-blog-with-hugo.md

 ## Step 1: Install Hugo and Create a New Site

 This first step is to have a functioning blog with a basix theme.
-To do so I followed the [official Hugo quick start instructions](https://gohugo.io/getting-started/quick-start/) to install Hugo and create a new site.
-Once you have completed the initial setup, serve your site locally using the following command:
+To do so I followed the [official Hugo quick start instructions](https://gohugo.io/getting-started/quick-start/).
+I guides you through the process of installing the hugo framework as well as creating a first website with Hugo and adding a custom them.
+Once you have completed this initial setup, you can serve your site locally using the following command:
 ```bash
 hugo server --disableFastRender
 ```